teklab-de/tekbase-scripts-collection/README.md

 ## Installation

 ### Start/Stop routines
-Copy the "include" directory into /home/skripte.
+Copy the "includes" directory into /home/skripte.
 Change the name "minecraft", if you use another game shortcut for Minecraft.
 You can use symlinks for other Minecraft-based entries in your game list.
 Then you only need to insert the files once.

 ## License
 Copyright (c) TekLab.de.
 Code released under the [GPL v3.0 License](http://https://gitgem.com/TekLab/tekbase-mytekbase-examples/src/branch/master/LICENSE).